 Most British bulldogs require caesareans to deliver their puppies.

-To get a healthy pet find a trustworthy breeder who tests her breeding dogs for genetic health conditions and good temperaments.
+To get a healthy pet find a trustworthy breeder who tests breeding dogs for genetic health conditions and good temperaments.

 The British bulldog is usually docile and gentle but can be jealously territorial.
+They do not care to share their home comforts with other species.

 Training and kind discipline should begin at eight weeks as with all animals.